Samtec-ASH/pyrpio/README.md

 # PyRPIO

+⚠️ **WARNING: This is a very early pre-release.
+Expect things to break.** ⚠️

 #### A Python 3 addon which provides high-speed access to the Raspberry Pi GPIO interface, supporting regular GPIO as well as i²c, PWM, and SPI.
 #### This package is inspired by [node-rpio](https://github.com/jperkin/node-rpio) which is a node.js addon.